Quick-firing gun

-A quick-firing or rapid-firing gun is an artillery piece, typically a gun or howitzer, which has several characteristics which taken together mean the weapon can fire at a fast rate.
+A quick-firing or rapid-firing gun is an artillery piece, typically a gun or howitzer, that has several characteristics which taken together mean the weapon can fire at a fast rate.
 Quick-firing was introduced worldwide in the 1880s and 1890s and had a marked impact on war both on land and at sea.

 Characteristics

 The characteristics of a quick-firing artillery piece are: